jhumelsine/jhumelsine.github.io/_posts/2024-11-22-coupling-and-cohesion-2.md

 <img src="/assets/CouplingAndCohesionCost.png" alt="Coupling and Cohesion Cost" width = "80%" align="center" style="padding-right: 35px;">

 This graph illustrates how coupling increases and cohesion decreases as the distance between elements expands.
-An update with a larger boundry footprint will require more time, coordiation, buy-in and cost, than an update with a smaller footprint.
+An update with a larger boundary footprint will require more time, coordination, buy-in and cost, than an update with a smaller footprint.
 For example, modifications scoped to a few statements only require the resources of one or two developers.
 Modifications scoped to systems require multiple teams and possibly multiple companies.

 # Coupling and Cohesion Examples
 I struggled to provide good coupling and cohesion examples in my previous [blog](https://jhumelsine.github.io/2024/11/07/cohesion-coupling.html).